blockwooddev/EchoesOnTheWire/patch/README.md

 This handles playback of the recorded audio samples mixed with a dial tone.
 I played around with a few combinations of dial tones and filters for this part of the patch, and settled on a few things:

 * I decided to play multiple clips at the same time, but with one clip in the forefront to give the impression of a multitude of ghostly speakers going back through time.
-* I mixed the dial tone in like a tone would be used in a ring modulator to distort the voices and give the impression that they were coming out of the dial tone.
+* I mixed the dial tone in like a tone would be used in a ring modulator to distort the voices and give the impression that they were emerging from the dial tone.
-* Finally I wanted something to really give it that otherworldly feel, so I made something a little like the sound of an old radio tuned to dead frequency or a ghostly wind out of a moving bandpass filter and some white noise.
-The white noise was added to the sound after the bandpass filter, to make things just a little dirtier.
+* Finally I wanted something to really give it that otherworldly feel, so I made something that sounded to me like an old radio transceiver or a ghostly wind out of a moving bandpass filter and some white noise.
+The white noise was added to the sound after the bandpass filter, to make the voices less clear... more 'ghostly'

 ### special_sound_out.pd